ilkkamtk/JavaScript-english/apit-ajax.md

 A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
 ![Promise flowchart](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/promises.png)

 In newer versions of JavaScript, promise is increasingly used instead of [callback functions](extras.md#callback-functions-and-callback-hell).
-A promise is an object that ‘promises’ to return value.
+A promise is an object that ‘promises’ to return a value.
 The advantages of the promise are e.g. simpler syntax and easier error handling.
 For example, to submit a form using the fetch method:

 ```html